CBBG Call to Artists, "Just Listen": An Installation of Birdsong, Nests, Flight, & Beauty

 6:30 PM18:30

-4th Monday Mini-Class in January: Woven Leaf Tray in Reed (Waiting list only)
+Past Event: 4th Monday Mini-Class in January: Woven Leaf Tray in Reed (Waiting list only)

 In this online class we will be creating on the edge of form and function.
 We will be learning how to set the frame shape, a figure 8 or over under pattern to weave it and how to add ribs to the form when the weaving gets too wide.
 We will be using undyed reed in different sizes to create these shapes.
 Make a beautiful leaf/boat/crescent shaped tray with us!
 Finished trays will measure between 12”-16” long and 4”-6” wide.